plake06/ec-sdk/plugins/kepware/README.md

 At this stage you should be seeing your data streaming overhelmingly by subscribing to your Predix Eventhub instance.
 If not, you may join our [internal usergroup](https://www.flowdock.com/app/ge-developer-cloud/ec-usergroup) or contact the one of the contributors from the list below for enabling.

 ## Live Demo/Data
 The GE Power Clearwater Plant team plays the key role to this successful Data-Ingestion initiative.
-Their contributions ranging from the network architecture, machine-configuration, to my first onsite tour in a GE Power facility one like this plant, in Clearwater, FL.
+Their contributions ranging from the network architecture, machine-configuration, to my first onsite tour in a GE Power facility one like this in Clearwater, FL.

-There are currently two MQTT topics which are running 24/7, and dedicated by an onprem Kepware system in the onsite facility.
+There are currently two MQTT topics which are running 24/7, dedicated by an onprem Kepware system in the onsite facility.
 For those of you currently subscribing to the PxEventHub, and are interested in giving the data-streaming a shot, please use the following credential setting in your plugins.yml file.

 ```yaml
 ec-plugin: